DAP Products

 DAP Products, Inc. is a manufacturer of latex caulks, silicone sealants, adhesives, insulating foams, and patch & repair products.
 DAP has been made in the USA since 1864 and headquartered in Baltimore, MD since 1998.

 DAP Products Inc. is an operating company of RPM International.
 RPM International Inc., a holding company, manufactures coatings, sealants, and specialty chemicals.

 History

-DAP traces its roots back to 1865, when Robert H. Dicks and Elmer Wiggim began producing sealing wax for food canning in Dicks’ garage in Dayton, Ohio.
-In those days before refrigeration and commercially prepared foods, canning was a general practice.
+DAP began in 1865, when Robert H. Dicks and Elmer Wiggim began producing sealing wax for food canning in Dicks' garage in Dayton, Ohio.
 In 1906, Dicks bought out Wiggim and joined with George Pontius, incorporating their partnership in 1913 as the Dicks-Pontius Company.
 When Robert Dicks died, his son John entered the business and expanded it to include putty and caulk manufacturing in bulk form.